Which Winter are you? Differentiating the three Winter color seasons

 Bright Winter celebrities: Winter with Spring

-Bright Winters are primarily cool-toned, but they have influence from Spring, so their skin appears warmer than True Winters’.
+Bright Winters have primarily cool undertones, but also some warm undertones.
+So, their skin appears warmer than True Winters’.

 As seen above, compared to Bright Winters Jennifer Connelly, Megan Fox, and Lupita Nyong’o, True Winters Alexis Bledel and Krysten Ritter have notably cooler skin tones.